Artur-D/trade-enricher/README.md

 ### Comments / Known Issues
 * It's just a microservice embryo, with a very limited time there's the non-blocking Rx concept, there is very basic interface segregation concept, there is working happy-path functionality
 * Testing - just a happy path 'full-stack' test, there should and would be more, integration and unit ones, performance ones
+* CSV - there should be more error handling, batched returning (and parsing) of the response CSV (to be discussed), the order could be set and the uppercasing changed
 * There should be more validation for DTOs and parsing, currencies white-list, is price non-negative, is it in the right format - I am well aware, I had just cut the scope
 * There should be security, filters and interceptors - no matching requestId etc.
 * CI/CD stuff, service architecture - no different profiles now, no service discovery, configuration of other services/clients (there are just Observables in interfaces so should be easy to adjust to e.g. Feign clients)